113ll3/Ibmclouddocscli/install-devtools-manually.md

 # Installing the tools and plug-ins manually
 {: #install-devtools-manually}

-You can manually install the {{site.data.keyword.cloud}} Command Line Interface and other recommended plug-ins and tools for developing applications for {{site.data.keyword.cloud_notm}}.
+You can manually install the {{site.data.keyword.cloud}} Command Line Interface and other plug-ins and tools for developing applications for {{site.data.keyword.cloud_notm}}.
 {: shortdesc}

 ## Before you begin
 {: #cli-before-you-begin}

-* Install the stand-alone [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli#install-ibmcloud-cli) to get support for installing command-line plug-ins for {{site.data.keyword.cloud_notm}}.
+* Install the stand-alone [{{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cli-install-ibmcloud-cli#install-ibmcloud-cli) to get support for installing command line plug-ins for {{site.data.keyword.cloud_notm}}.
 * Install the [curl](https://curl.haxx.se/download.html){: external} command for downloading packages through the command line.

+## Installing the command line interface by using Homebrew
+{: #install-devtools-homebrew}

+You can also install the {{site.data.keyword.cloud_notm}} CLI by using Homebrew.
+For more information, see [Homebrew ibm-cloud-cli](https://formulae.brew.sh/cask/ibm-cloud-cli){: external}.

 ## Installing Docker
 {: #install-devtools-docker}

-For running and debugging apps locally, install [Docker](https://www.docker.com/get-started){: external}.
+To run and debug apps locally, install [Docker](https://www.docker.com/get-started){: external}.

-## Installing the Kubernetes command-line tool
+## Installing the Kubernetes command line tool
 {: #idt-install-kube}

-To view a local version of the Kubernetes dashboard, and to deploy apps into your clusters, install the [Kubernetes command-line tool](https://kubernetes.io/docs/tasks/tools/install-kubectl/){: external} for your platform:
+To view a local version of the Kubernetes dashboard, and to deploy apps into your clusters, install the [Kubernetes command line tool](https://kubernetes.io/docs/tasks/tools/install-kubectl/){: external} for your platform:

 * Mac:
    ```curl